 On the Actions pane click Create Domain Certificate.

 On the Common Name box we need to type the name we want appear in the certificate.
 I recommend to use either the name of the WSUS server, or the FQDN of the server.
 If you have external clients that use this WSUS server you need to type the FQDN (the internet public address) in this box.
 But now things are getting a little complicated, because you either need to create a split-brain DNS or create a SAN certificate that includes the FQDN and the WSUS server name.
-For more info you can read this post.
 Complete the rest of the boxes and click Next.

 Select your internal CA by clicking the Select button, give the certificate a friendly name and click Finish.